HugeChamChi/Obsidian-Vault/README.md

-"This GitHub repository serves as a chronicle of my daily learning and growth journey.
+This GitHub repository serves as a chronicle of my daily learning and growth journey.

 It's not merely a facade of daily activity, but an authentic representation of my developmental process in game development and Unity.